mapbox/vector-tile-spec/3.0/README.md

 #### 4.4.2.
 Inline Attributes

 Feature attributes are encoded as a series of integers in the `attributes` and `geometric_attributes` fields of a feature.
 Integers come in tuples that are usually pairs (but see below for the cases where more than two integers are required).
 The first integer in each tuple represents the zero-based index of the key in the `keys` set of the `layer` to which the feature belongs.
-The second integer (along with 0 or more integers that follow, depending upon the value's type) represents the value of the attribute, and is referred to as a "complex value".
+The second integer (along with 0 or more integers that follow, depending upon the value's type) represents the value of the attribute, and is referred to as a "structured value".
 Each key index MUST be unique within each feature, such that no other attribute within the same feature has the same key index.
 The `attributes` and `geometric_attributes` fields of a feature MUST NOT contain a key index greater than or equal to the number of elements in the layer's `keys`.

 ##### 4.4.2.1.
 Attributes and geometric attributes